 Can You Do Anything with Dough That Won’t Rise?

 If you can’t figure out what went wrong even after going through the information above, you might need to start over.
 This doesn’t necessarily mean that you need to throw out the dough that you made, though.

 There are some things you can do with this dough that could be fun and tasty.
 Many people will roll the dough out until it’s very thin before baking it so that they can make crackers.

 You could also roll it out thin before cooking it on the stove to turn it into a type of flatbread.
 You can salvage the dough to make something tasty even if you can’t figure out what mistake you made.

 In all likelihood, you’ll be able to determine where you went wrong so that you can correct things.
 Often, just waiting a while longer or figuring out what ingredient you missed is all that you need to do.

 Hopefully, you’ll be able to make the delicious bread that you have been looking forward to.
-It’ll give you a chance to enjoy something nice with your friends or family members, and you’ll be happy once you’re able to get consistent results when baking bread.
+It’ll give you a chance to enjoy something nice with your friends or family members, and you’ll be happy once you’re able to get consistent results.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.